 Participation Limits.
-Unless the Company has received requisite shareholder approval, under no circumstances shall the LTIP, together with all other share compensation arrangements of the Company, result, at any time, in: (i) the aggregate number of shares reserved for issuance to insiders (as a group) at any point in time exceeding 10% of the Company's issued and outstanding shares; (ii) the issuance to insiders (as a group), within a one-year period, of an aggregate number of shares exceeding 10% of the Company's issued and outstanding shares; (iii) the aggregate number of shares reserved for issuance to all non-employee directors of the Company exceeding 1% of the Company's issued and outstanding shares; or (iv) the grant to any individual non-employee director of the Company of more than CAD\$150,000 worth of shares annually.
+Unless the Company has received requisite shareholder approval, under no circumstances shall the LTIP, together with all other share compensation arrangements of the Company, result, at any time, in: (i) the aggregate number of shares reserved for issuance to insiders (as a group) at any point in time exceeding 10% of the Company's issued and outstanding shares; (ii) the issuance to insiders (as a group), within a one-year period, of an aggregate number of shares exceeding 10% of the Company's issued and outstanding shares; (iii) the Company's issued and outstanding shares; (iii) the Company's issued and outstanding shares; (iii) the aggregate number of shares reserved for issuance to all non-employee directors of the Company exceeding 1% of the Company's issued and outstanding shares; or (iv) the grant to any individual non-employee director of the Company of more than CAD\$150,000 worth of shares annually.